-- That 3-time Indy 500 champion Mauri Rose invented the device that allows amputees to drive an automobile. - That Jews have won three tennis Grand Slams: USA's Dick Savitt won the Wimbledon Singles title in 1951; England's Angela Buxton was a Wimbledon's Doubles champion (with Althea Gibson) in 1956; and Hungary's Suzy Kormoczy captured the French Open Singles in 1958. - That the left-handed Jewish pitching star with the most career victories is not Sandy Koufax.
+- That three-time Indy 500 champion Mauri Rose invented the device that allows amputees to drive an automobile. - That Jews have won 17 tennis Grand Slam titles: - Singles Dick Savitt Wimbledon 1951; Suzy Kormoczy French Open 1958; Brian Teacher Australian Open 1980. - Doubles Angela Buxton Wimbledon 1956; Tom Okker - French Open 1973, US Open 1976; Brian Gottfried - French Open 1975 and 1977, Wimbledon 1976; Ilana Kloss - US Open 1976; Jim Grabb - US Open 1992; Jonathan Erlich & Andy Ram - Australian Open 2008. - Mixed Doubles Ilana Kloss French Open 1976; Justin Gimelstob - French Open 1998, Australian Open 1998; Andy Ram - Wimbledon 2006, French Open 2007. - That the left-handed Jewish pitching star with the most career victories is not Sandy Koufax.
 The Dodgers super star who threw four no-hitters, won three Cy Young Awards and five consecutive ERA titles, won 165 games.
 Ken Holtzman, with the Cubs, A's, Orioles and Yankees, recorded 174 wins (and tossed two no-hitters). - That Cal-Berkeley's three-time All-America halfback Benny Lom is etched in college football legend for a defensive play.
 At the 1929 Rose Bowl, Cal lineman Roy Riegels picked up a fumble and, disoriented by the action, ran the wrong way towards his own goal line.
-As 90,000 spectators roared, the speedy Lom chased-down teammate "Wrong Way" Riegels and tackled him a yard short of his own goal line. - That Jews have won 380 Olympic medals since the modern Games began in 1896, including 10 golds recorded by Jewish swimmers at the 2000 and 2004 Olympics. - That in the mid-1930s, boxing champion Barney Ross held three World titles at the same time: Lightweight, Junior Welterweight and Welterweight. - That in 1911 Hungarian figure-skater Lili Kronberger, vying for her fourth consecutive World Championship, was the first skater to use musical accompaniment in a competition program. - That British weighlifting champion Ben Helfgott and record-setting French swimmer Alfred Nakache are the only known concentration camp survivors to compete in the Olympics. - That NHRA driver-owner Kenny Bernstein earned the title "King of Speed" when he broke the 300 mph barrier, but set the World record at 332.18. - That during the 60s and 70s, two Jews were charged with the responsibility of developing playing schedules for Major League Baseball and the - National Basketball Association.
-Harry Simmons devised the MLB schedule, while Eddie Gottlieb, original owner of the Philadelphia Warriors, handled the NBA slate. - That New York cop Henry Wittenberg, absent a formal invitation to try out for the 1948 U.S. Olympic wrestling team, entered himself; won a position; and captured the Light-Heavyweight Olympic gold medal. - That rugby star Joel Stransky scored all South Africa's points in the epic 1995 World Cup final, including a dramatic "drop goal" that sealed his country's victory.
-Stransky had never before attempted a drop goal in competition. - That World Welterweight boxing champion Ted "Kid" Lewis, in 1913, was the first boxer to use a protective mouthpiece - invented by his Jewish dentist. - That Philadelphia golf pro Herman Barron ranked #2 on the 1946 PGA Tour in prize winnings behind #1 Ben Hogan.
-Barron amassed \$23,000 that year. - That Olympic gold medalists Albert and Gustav Flatow (German gymnasts), Janos Garay, Oszkar Gerde and Attila Petschauer (Hungarian fencers), Otto Herschmann (Austrian swimmer), and five members of the Netherlands' 1928 women's gymnastics team, died in Nazi concentrations camps.
+As 90,000 spectators roared, the speedy Lom chased-down teammate "Wrong Way" Riegels and tackled him a yard short of his own goal line. - That Jews have won 396 Olympic medals since the modern Games began in 1896, including 15 golds recorded by Jewish swimmers at the 2000, 2004 and 2008 Olympics. - That in the mid-1930s, boxing champion Barney Ross held three World titles at the same time: Lightweight, Junior Welterweight and Welterweight. - That in 1911 Hungarian figure-skater Lili Kronberger, vying for her fourth consecutive World Championship, was the first skater to use musical accompaniment in a competition program. - That British weighlifting champion Ben Helfgott and record-setting French - swimmer Alfred Nakache are the only known concentration camp survivors to compete in the Olympics. - That NHRA driver-owner Kenny Bernstein earned the title "King of Speed" when he broke the 300 mph barrier, but set the World record at 332.18. - That New York cop Henry Wittenberg, absent a formal invitation to try out for the 1948 US Olympic wrestling team, entered himself; won a position; and captured the Light-Heavyweight Olympic gold medal. - That rugby star Joel Stransky scored all South Africa's points in the epic 1995 World Cup final, including a dramatic "drop goal" that sealed his country's victory.
+Stransky had never before attempted a drop goal in competition. - That World Welterweight boxing champion Ted "Kid" Lewis, in 1913, was the first boxer to use a protective mouthpiece invented by his Jewish dentist. - That Olympic gold medalists Albert and Gustav Flatow (German gymnasts), Janos Garay, Oszkar Gerde and Attila Petschauer (Hungarian fencers), Otto Herschmann (Austrian swimmer), and five members of the Netherlands' 1928 women's gymnastics team, died in Nazi concentrations camps.
 THE FOUR QUESTIONS Why are these questions different from all other questions?